benjaminingreens/site/content.md

 ## Tuesday 26th August 2025

 **6:38**
-After about 20 minutes of pushing and severe effort, Asa was born at ~6:38 in the morning.
+After about 20 minutes of pushing and severe effort, Asa was born at ~6:38 in the morning

 He is healthy and happy.
-He weighs 4kg and looks like his mother and his brother.
+He weighs 4kg and looks like his mother and his brother

 His full name is **Asa Aodhán Ebow Amonoo Hammond**

 ![Asa](IMG_3655.HEIC)

 **6:15**
 The doctor came and examined Becky, who found that she was already fully dilated.
-This is why the epidural wasn't working, and it meant pushing could begin.
+This is why the epidural wasn't working, and it meant pushing could begin

 **6:00**
 Epidural seemed to fail.
 Contractions above average in regularity.
 More medication to slow down contractions.
 Anaesthetist requested again to examine epidural